mrkrd/cochlea/orig/readme.txt

 -  Note that, actual implementation of the power-law functions takes really long time to finish computation.
-However, approximate implementation is as good as actual implementation for short stimulus.
+However, approximate implementation is as good as actual implementation for short duration stimulus.

 Version 2.0:-